-Clinton leads Trump as Americans shrug off her pneumonia scare: Reuters/Ipsos poll
+Race tightens in projected U.S. Electoral College vote: Reuters/Ipsos

 Clinton and Trump candidates have since released details of their personal health.
 Clinton's doctors said her physical exam was normal, apart from the pneumonia, and that she was in excellent mental condition.
 Trump released a note from his doctor saying that he was in "excellent physical health."

 Americans do not appear to be overly concerned with the health of either candidate.
-According to a separate Reuters/Ipsos poll conducted this week, most American adults said the issue would make "no difference" to how they voted.
+According to a separate question in the poll conducted this week, most American adults said the issue would make "no difference" to how they voted.

 A negligible percentage of Clinton supporters said concerns about her health made them "less likely" to vote for her.